 Read more on the history of the keffiyeh

 4) Nursing / Teething Necklace from Little Olea in Ramallah

 I’m not huge on jewelry.
 I’m the girl who wears the same two family heirloom rings and nothing else, every. single. day.
 That said, when I had a teething baby, this necklace saved me and for over a year, you would never ever find me without it.
 In addition to my little one teething on it, the necklace was a gorgeous accessory.
 I’ve actually been very surprised by how many women buy it to wear, sans teething baby.
-They are just great chunky jewelry and sustainably made!
-Click to view the collection of nursing necklaces and teething rings by Little Olea.
+They are just great chunky jewelry and sustainably made and a great remedy for teething babies, and a wonderful baby shower gift! - options available for baby girl or baby boy - Click to view the collection of nursing necklaces and teething rings by Little Olea.

 5) Front Pocket Wallet from Jelld in Hebron

 So my brother is a minimalist.
 And a label lover.
 So he’ll be thrilled I have named him as a minimalist in this post.
 Or not, because he is quite private.
 Anyway.
 Last summer I saw him and I wanted to get him a gift.
-I immediately thought of the mini wallets, also called front pocket wallets, from the guys at Jelld.
+I immediately thought of the front pocket minimalist wallet, also called front pocket mini wallets, from the guys at Jelld.
 Problem was, my brother is a vegan.
 So he wasn’t interested in leather.
 Turns out, he was more minimalist than vegan.
 And when he saw this wallet, he was sold.
 It’s that awesome.
 Click to view Jelld's leather wallets collection.